-In another study (9), researchers gave a dose of Co Q10 at 200 mg per day to 74 diabetic patients.
-They also observed a significant decrease in hemoglobin A1C (a mean of – 0.37).
+In a clinical study (8), researchers gave Co Q10 at 200 mg per day to 9 diabetic patients.
+After a period of 12 weeks, researchers observed a significant improvement in hemoglobin A1C.
+In another study (9), researchers gave Co Q10 at 200 mg per day to 74 diabetic patients.
+They also observed a significant decrease in hemoglobin A1C.
 In addition, they also noticed a drop in blood pressure.

-Co Q10 is believed to be crucial for the normal functioning of the mitochondria: the energy power houses inside the cell.
-Statin drugs such as Zocor (simvastatin), Lipitor (atorvastatin), Crestor (rosuvastatin) and Pravachol (pravastatin) are commonly used in diabetic patients.
+Co Q10 is a strong antioxidant.
+It is also important for the normal functioning of the mitochondria: the energy power houses inside the cell.
+Now consider this: Statin drugs such as Zocor (simvastatin), Lipitor (atorvastatin), Crestor (rosuvastatin) and Pravachol (pravastatin) are commonly used in diabetic patients.
 Unfortunately, these drugs also lower the level of Co Q10.
 Why?
 Statins inhibit the production of mevalonate, a precursor of both cholesterol and coenzyme Q10.
 This may be one of the reasons why many patients experience muscle aches and/or muscle weakness while on a statin drug.

 Natural Sources of CoQ10